|Digital Library of the Caribbean||english español français|

 Partners in the project may :

 dLOC, however, does not make any claim to ownership of the materials it hosts and serves in its collection.
 All project partners are responsible for copyright control of their own submitted content.
-For more information on eligibility requirements for partnership and conditions of membership in dLOC, please see our New Member Application (in .pdf format).
+For more information on eligibility requirements for partnership and conditions of membership in dLOC, please see our Invitation for partner institutions to join dLOC (in .pdf format).

 While some dLOC content was "born digital," its holdings are primarily made up of items digitized on-site by partner institutions.
 In many cases, dLOC has been able to collaborate with partners to acquire funding both for state-of-the-art digitization equipment and on-site training from its expert staff. dLOC also accepts partnerships from institutions willing to increase access to their collections using the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH).